 Create an ideal customer profile to uncover more information about the audience you want to work with.
 Ask yourself questions about your audience – where do they live, what do they do, what are their goals?
 Getting to know your audience lets you create marketing strategies specifically targeting your ideal client.

 Working with well-heeled and upscale clients or celebrities can help get your personal trainer business off to a great start.
 One well connected or influential client can generate a lot of buzz about your business.

-Your area Chamber of Commerce or other local network events, such as Green Drinks, can provide a way to identify business clients.
+Your area Chamber of Commerce or other local network events can provide a way to identify business clients.
 Working with business owners can offer you more clients, faster!

 Image is everything.
 Personal trainers can improve their professional image with our online training platform.

-To get more information on our system and find out how we can help you scale your training business, send us an email!
+To get more information on our fitness business software and to find out how we can help you scale your training business, contact us today!